MainSilent/Besh-kan/README.md

 Other operating systems will be added soon...

 # Bugs
-We get kernel panic if the hibernate is on.
+We get error if the hibernate is on.